 With the help of a generous grant from the National Heritage Lottery Fund, we are focussing on two objectives: firstly, to bring some of our facilities up to modern standards; secondly, to utilise the space better for the many activities taking place within the building.

-The first stage of the work involves repairing the roof in the SW corner of the church.
-The arrangements for the discharge of water off the roof in this area are inadequate and so water has been backing up and running down the inside of the walls during storms.
-Considerable rotting of the timbers has meant that replacements need to be installed.
-The downspouts are being adapted to solve the basic problem.
+The first stage of the work involved repairing the roof in the SW corner of the church.
+The arrangements for the discharge of water off the roof in this area were inadequate and so water had been backing up and running down the inside of the walls during storms.
+Considerable rotting of the timbers had meant that replacements needed to be installed.
+The downspouts were adapted to solve the basic problem, roof timbers replaced and the interior redecorated.

-Once that first stage is out of the way we can move on to the inside work.
+With that first stage out of the way, attention moved on to the inside work.
 We are beginning in the south porch, where we want to take out the step and thereby improve access considerably.
 At the same time, we will install glass doors so that the old oak doors can be kept open.
 The approach into the building will be greatly improved, to be more open and welcoming.
 We will also be making access improvements within the building.

 Our servery facilities will be upgraded and we will be installing a WC within the building, all making for a more comfortable experience for our visitors.